Hospitality & Food Service

 Food safety for your employees – is your canteen R638 ready?

-Whether you are a food manufacturing organisation or any other company for that matter, ensuring your canteens are at the correct hygiene level must be a priority to protect the health of your own employees
+Whether you are a food manufacturing organisation or any other company for that matter, ensuring your canteens are at the correct hygiene level as per the requirements of Regulation 638 must be a priority

 Controlling Salmonella in your restaurant